 Make sure to get a name and number for a local vet in case you should need them during the move, or just after.
 Not knowing where to go or what to do in your new home can cause panic.

 It's worth getting your pet microchipped if they're not already, just in case they escape during the move.
 If they're already microchipped make sure your new address is on their paperwork before you move, so if anything should go wrong you can find them easily.
 Remember to update collar tags and other paperwork as well, and don't forget to change the landline number as well as the address.

 Just as you’ll need to pack yourself a moving day survival kit, the same will be true for your pet.
 Sort out exactly what they’ll need on arrival and to keep them happy and occupied during the move.
 Their favourite treats and toys, that comfy bed or favourite blanket, anything that gives them comfort and smells familiar, along with the necessities like litter trays and water bowls.
 If you’ve packed up their usual dishes, have something available that you can put food and water in.

 Your pet is a member of the family, so it only seems right they should have their own moving bag too - make this part of your moving day checklist.
-Keeping items as familiar as possible when the surroundings change is a good idea, and having lots of treats to distract them is always an option.
-You may not have the time to be with them and comfort them throughout the day, but do try and give them some attention
+Keeping items as familiar as possible when the surroundings change is a good idea, and having lots of treats to distract them will always help.

 On the day of the move

 Your pet is likely to be upset by the change in routine, so try and keep things as similar as you possibly can.
 Feed them in their usual space, take your dog for a quick walk in the morning, and keep them surrounded by familiar faces.
 Whilst this doesn’t sound like a fun task on moving morning, a little time taken to keep familiar elements to your pet’s routine may help them adjust.